The 10 Best Final Draft Alternatives for Screenwriters

 5. Fade In

-Format is one thing, but no software will tell you where a script sings and where it falls short.
+- Having Final Draft or not is one thing, but no screenwriting software will tell you where a script sings and where it falls short.

-Story analysis is what we do, all day, every day… check out our range of services for writers & filmmakers here.
+- Story analysis is what we do, all day, every day… check out our range of script coverage services.